designerbrett/designerbrett/README.md

 ### Hi, I'm Brett Anderson 👋

 - 🔭  I’m currently working at KWALL as a Creative Director and LCAD as a web design teacher
-- 🖥  Check out my website brettanderson.design
+- 🖥  Check out my website http://brettanderson.design
 - 🌱  I’m currently learning Hugo
 - 💬  Ask me about design mostly
 - 📫  How to reach me: brettdesigner@gmail.com